scothew/s3management/lab1/README.md

 In bucket lifecycle configuration, you can specify a filter to select a subset of objects to which the rule applies\.
 You can specify a filter based on the key name prefixes, _**object tags**_, or both\.

 Suppose you store photos \(raw and the finished format\) in your Amazon S3 bucket\.
-You might tag these objects as shown following:
+You might tag these objects as shown below:

 ```
 phototype=raw